Paul von Hindenburg: Defeat and revolution

 The withdrawal became more fraught when the armistice obliged all German troops to leave Belgium, France, and Alsace-Lorraine in 14 days and to be behind the Rhine in 30 days.
 Stragglers would become prisoners.
 When the seven men from the executive committee of the soldiers' council formed at Spa arrived at OHL they were greeted politely by a lieutenant colonel, who acknowledged their leadership.
-When they broached the march home he took them to the map room, explaining allocation of roads, and scheduling unit departures, billeting, and feeding.
-They agreed that the existing staffs should make these arrangements.
+When they broached the march home, he took them to the map room, explaining allocation of roads, scheduling unit departures, billeting, and feeding.
+They agreed that the existing staff should make these arrangements.
 To oversee the withdrawals OHL transferred headquarters from Belgium to Kassel in Germany, unsure how their officers would be received by the revolutionaries.
-They were greeted by the chairman of the workers' and soldiers' councils who proclaimed "Hindenburg belongs to the German nation."
+They were greeted by the chairman of the workers' and soldiers' councils, who proclaimed, "Hindenburg belongs to the German nation."
 His staff intended to billet him in the Kaiser's palace there, Wilhelmshöhe.
 Hindenburg refused because they did not have the Kaiser's permission, instead settling into a humble inn, thereby pleasing both his monarchist staff and the revolutionary masses.
-In the west 1.25 million men and 500,000 horses were brought home in the time allotted.
+In the west, 1.25 million men and 500,000 horses were brought home in the time allotted.

 Hindenburg did not want to involve the Army in the defense of the new government against their civil enemies.
-Instead the Army supported the independent Freikorps (modeled on formations used in the Napoleonic wars), supplying them with weapons and equipment.
+Instead, the Army supported the independent Freikorps (modeled on formations used in the Napoleonic wars), supplying them with weapons and equipment.
 In February 1919, OHL moved east to Kolberg to mount an offensive against impinging Soviet troops, but they were restrained by the Allied occupation administration, which in May 1919 ordered all German troops in the east home.
 On 25 June 1919, Hindenburg retired to Hanover once again.
 He settled in a splendid new villa, which was a gift of the city, despite his admittedly having "lost the greatest war in history".